California KingSnake

 Animal Facts

-• Carnivore: eats meat such as lizards, rodents, birds, eggs, and snakes
+Carnivore: mainly eat lizards, rodents, birds, eggs, and other snakes (and eat infrequently)

 Our Animals